-1. Determine the queries that can benefit from optimization, and describe them using query syntax.
-Query syntax is described starting on page 103.
+a.
+Determine the queries that can benefit from optimization, and describe them using query syntax.
+Query syntax is described starting on page 113.

 For example, to query for employees under 21 who live in Oregon, the query string might be: